Best Walks in the Brecon Beacons | 11 Mapped Hiking Routes for Bannau Brycheiniog - Outdoors Magic

 Will has whittled down his top 10 favourite routes within the confines of this amazingly accessible national park, which, by the way, is less than 30 minutes drive from the M4, and as little as 2 hours 15 mins by train from London.
 Thinking of sleeping out there?
 Check out our guide to wild camping in the Brecon Beacons.

-Best Walks In The Brecon Beacons: The Top 10
+Best Walks In The Brecon Beacons: The Top 11 Hikes

-Here are the 10 routes that will reckons make for the best walks in the Brecon Beacons.
+Here are the 11 routes that Will reckons make for the best walks in the Brecon Beacons.
 He’s picked out of range of options to suit different abilities and preferences.

 1. The Beacons Horseshoe